Single-molecule orientation localization microscopy I: fundamental limits: Optimal methods for estimating the orientation of fluorescent molecules

 where $\det\{\bm{\mathcal{J}}\}\leq (f\{\bm{\mathcal{J}}\})^{-1}$.
 Minimizing this cost function $f(\bm{\mathcal{J}})$ is equivalent to minimizing the SGV, or total uncertainty, for measuring the second-order orientational moments $\bm{m}$.

-To further simplify the function $f$, we assume a simplified model of rotational diffusion where a molecule symmetrically wobbles around an average orientation $\bar{\bm{\mu}}=[\bar{\mu}_x,\bar{\mu}_y,\bar{\mu}_z]^\dagger$ with a rotational constraint $\gamma\in[0,1]$ \cite{zhang2018imaging,zhang2019fundamental,curcio2019birefringent}.
+To further simplify the function $f$, we assume a simplified model of rotational diffusion where a molecule symmetrically wobbles around an average orientation $\bar{\bm{\mu}}=[\bar{\mu}_x,\bar{\mu}_y,\bar{\mu}_z]^\intercal$ with a rotational constraint $\gamma\in[0,1]$ \cite{zhang2018imaging,zhang2019fundamental,curcio2019birefringent}.
 The second-order orientational moments are therefore given by \begin{linenomath}

 \end{linenomath} where $\gamma=1$ represents a fixed molecule and $\gamma=0$ represents a freely rotating molecule.
 For additional simplicity, we consider molecules wobbling around a Cartesian axis, e.g., the $\mu_x$ axis, for which $\bar{\mu}_x=1$.
-Since the basis images are normalized such that $\iint B_{xx}\,d\xi\,d\eta=\iint B_{yy}\,d\xi\,d\eta=1$, the FI entry corresponding to $m_{xx}$ can be written as a function of off-diagonal elements $\mathcal{J}_{12}$ and $\mathcal{J}_{13}$, i.e., \begin{linenomath} \end{linenomath} regardless of the imaging system $U$ and basis images $\{B_{ij}\}$.
+Since the summed intensity with the basis images is normalized [\cref{eqn:basis_normalization}], the FI entry corresponding to $m_{xx}$ can be written as a function of off-diagonal elements $\mathcal{J}_{12}$ and $\mathcal{J}_{13}$, i.e., \begin{linenomath} \end{linenomath} regardless of the imaging system $U$ and basis images $\{B_{ij}\}$.
 Similarly, the FI entries corresponding to $m_{yy}$ and $m_{zz}$ also satisfy \begin{linenomath} \end{linenomath} Therefore, for molecules wobbling around the $\mu_x$ axis, the optimal FI matrix is obtained when function $f$ is minimized under the constraints in \cref{eqn:FIconstraint_x1,eqn:FIconstraint_x2}, yielding an optimization over 3 dimensions: $(\mathcal{J}_{11}, \mathcal{J}_{22}, \mathcal{J}_{33})$.
 Similarly, for molecules wobbling around the $\mu_z$ axis, i.e., $\bar{\mu}_z=1$, the optimal FI matrix is obtained when $f$ is minimized under the constraints \begin{linenomath} \end{linenomath}